 01.01 Effluents.
-To determine whether the effluent and process monitoring program is adequate and conforms with the Final Safety Analysis Report (FSAR) description; whether procedures for instrumentation and equipment to sample and handle radioactivity are adequate; and whether system management is functionally sufficient for expected normal, anticipated operational occurrences (AOO) and accident conditions.
+To determine whether the licensee’s effluent and process monitoring program is adequate and conforms with the Final Safety Analysis Report (FSAR) description; whether procedures for instrumentation and equipment to sample and handle radioactivity are adequate; and whether system management is functionally sufficient for expected normal, anticipated operational occurrences (AOO) and accident conditions.

 01.02 Liquid Waste Processing.
-To determine whether the licensee has processes in place to monitor and ensure that the Liquid Waste Management System (LWMS) can be operated as intended by the FSAR; that processes for evaluating, installing and using mobile liquid waste processing systems are adequate for the source terms described in the FSAR; that operational procedures have been written and approved for normal operations and AOOs, and that these procedures are adequate for management of radioactive liquid effluents.
+To determine whether the licensee has processes in place to monitor and ensure that the Liquid Waste Management System (LWMS) can be operated as intended by the FSAR; that licensee processes for evaluating, installing and using mobile liquid waste processing systems are adequate for the source terms described in the FSAR; that operational procedures have been written and approved for normal operations and anticipated operational occurrences (AOOs), and that these procedures are adequate for management of radioactive liquid effluents.

 01.03 Post-Accident Sampling and Analysis.
 Determine whether procedures have been approved and are adequate; determine whether instrumentation and equipment to collect samples and handle radioactive samples for accident conditions, are operationally ready.